truongsonghiep/journey-to-the-west/chapter-069.md

 all of them would be rewarded and the rescript would be certified to permit their departure.
 Greatly alarmed, Tripitaka said, *"O disciple!
 This means that he wants me kept here as security.
 If he is cured, he‟ll send us off with delight.
 If he is not, my life will be finished.
-You‟d better take extra caution and prepare a specially effective drug!”
+You‟d better take extra caution and prepare a specially effective drug!"*
 901
 901
 “No need to worry, Master,"* said Pilgrim, smiling. *"IEnjoy yourself here.
 Old Monkey has the ability to bring healing to the state."*
 Dear Great Sage!
 He took leave of Tripitaka and the various officials and went straight to the college.
-When Eight Rules met him, he smiled and said, *"Elder Brother, now I know you!”
+When Eight Rules met him, he smiled and said, *"Elder Brother, now I know you!"*
-“What do you know about me?” asked Pilgrim. *"IYou must have realized,"* said Eight Rules, *"that this scripture-seeking enterprise will not succeed, but you don‟t have any capital to start a business.
+“What do you know about me?"* asked Pilgrim. *"IYou must have realized,"* said Eight Rules, *"that this scripture-seeking enterprise will not succeed, but you don‟t have any capital to start a business.
 When you see today how prosperous this region is, you are drawing up plans to open a pharmacy."*
-“Stop babbling!” snapped Pilgrim. *"IWhen we have cured the king, we‟ll be content to leave the court and journey once more.
-What are you talking about, opening up a pharmacy?”
+“Stop babbling!"* snapped Pilgrim. *"IWhen we have cured the king, we‟ll be content to leave the court and journey once more.
+What are you talking about, opening up a pharmacy?"*
 “If you are not,"* said Eight Rules, *"what do you want to do with all these medicines?
 There are eight hundred and eight different kinds, and you ordered three pounds for each variety.
 Altogether, there are two thousand four hundred and twentyfour pounds.
 How many pounds can you use just to cure one person?
-I wonder how many years it‟ll take him to finish your prescription?”
+I wonder how many years it‟ll take him to finish your prescription?"*
-“You think I really need that much?” said Pilgrim. *"IBut those imperial physicians are all stupid and blind.
+“You think I really need that much?"* said Pilgrim. *"IBut those imperial physicians are all stupid and blind.
 I asked for such a huge amount of medicines only to prevent them from ever guessing what are the exact flavors I have used.
 It‟ll be difficult for them to learn my ingenious prescription."*
 As they were speaking, the two college officials came in, knelt before them, and said, *"We invite the Holy Fathers, the divine monks, to dinner."* Pilgrim said, *"You treated us rather casually in the morning.
 Now you kneel to inform us of a meal.
-Why?”
+Why?"*
 Kowtowing again, the officials said, *"When the Venerable Fathers arrived, these lowly officials had eyes but no pupils, and we did not recognize your esteemed countenances.
 Now we have heard that you are exercising your profound knowledge in the therapeutic